mobarski/fabris/readme.rst

 Conditional statement with alternative::

-    if 10 less not then "ten or more" else "nine or less" end
+    if 10 or-more then "ten or more" else "nine or less" end

 Conditional statement with multiple branches::

-    if 10 less not then "ten or more" else
+    10 or-more then "ten or more"   else
-        8 less not then "eight or nine" else
+     8 or-less then "eight or less" else
-			"seven or less" end
+	            "exactly nine"  end

 Counted loop::